nethra0906/Restaurants-Rating-Predictor/Readme.md

-# Restaurant Rating Prediction using Machine Learning [ONGOING]
+# Restaurant Rating Prediction using Machine Learning

 Unlock the power of data science through a hands-on project focused on predicting restaurant ratings.
 This project demonstrates how machine learning can analyze historical data and accurately forecast customer satisfaction in the food industry.